jkempff/jkempff.github.io/_posts/2017-03-29-how-derkonzert-works-part-1.md

 }
 ```

-This part will result in a GraphQL request to your endpoint, which then will "fill-out" the blanks and return:
+This part will result in a GraphQL request to your endpoint, which then will "fill-out" the blanks and return your desired data:

 ```
 {